sharu606/fact-checker/README.md

 ### 3. Model Evaluation
 - Predicted truthfulness labels on the validation set.
 - Calculated `accuracy_score` and `classification_report` from `sklearn`.
-- Noted a classification accuracy of approximately **27.88%**, with varying precision and recall across labels.

 ### 4. Command-Line Interface (CLI)
 - Implemented a simple CLI where users can input a claim.